Community Cat Initiative

 - We will put stray, adoptable cats into our adoption program whenever there is space available.

-We will not euthanize stray, healthy, unidentified cats when our adoption program is full.
-Stray, unidentified cats that come from cities that are contracted with the Montgomery County Animal Resource Center will be directed to that facility.
+We do not euthanize stray, healthy, unidentified cats when our adoption program is full.

-Other stray, unidentified cats that are wild (feral) or friendly will be spayed/neutered, vaccinated, ear-tipped, treated for fleas and released back to the community that they know, provided that:
+Other stray, unidentified cats that are wild (feral) or friendly will be spayed or neutered, vaccinated, ear-tipped, treated for fleas and released back to the community that they know, provided that:

 - They have their claws.